 Can employers request or require information from an employee about potential or actual exposure to the virus?

-In the Netherlands, an employer may instruct an employee to see a company doctor if there are legitimate grounds (such as the employee having a fever).
+In the Netherlands, an employer may instruct an employee to see a company doctor if there are legitimate grounds for doing so (such as the employee having a fever).
 Although an employer can require an employee to see a company doctor, they cannot physically force them to do so.
 Having said that, failing to follow such an instruction may result in disciplinary action.

 Any such data must be processed in line with the applicable privacy requirements.
 Information about an employee's health (such as whether the individual has been diagnosed with the virus or is experiencing any symptoms) is sensitive personal data and accordingly additional requirements and obligations apply to the processing of such data.
 Despite the GDPR being EU-wide legislation, the position is complex from a European data privacy perspective.
 Employers will find that the type and extent of the information they can compliantly process, and the legal basis for doing so, varies from country to country.